apache/samza/docs/learn/documentation/0.7.0/container/event-loop.md

 You can then tell Samza to use your lifecycle listener with the following properties in your job configuration:

+{% highlight jproperties %}
 # Define a listener called "my-listener" by giving the factory class name
 task.lifecycle.listener.my-listener.class=com.example.foo.MyListenerFactory

 # Enable it in this job (multiple listeners can be separated by commas)
 task.lifecycle.listeners=my-listener
+{% endhighlight %}

 The Samza container creates one instance of your [TaskLifecycleListener](../api/javadocs/org/apache/samza/task/TaskLifecycleListener.html).
 If the container has multiple task instances (processing different input stream partitions), the beforeInit, afterInit, beforeClose and afterClose methods are called for each task instance.
 The [TaskContext](../api/javadocs/org/apache/samza/task/TaskContext.html) argument of those methods gives you more information about the partitions.